evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## ML models

 You can also use any pre-trained machine learning model to score your texts.
 Evidently has:
-* In-built model-basded descriptors like `Sentiment` (scores texts from negative -1 to positive 1).
+* In-built model-based descriptors like `Sentiment`.
 * Wrappers to call external Python functions or models published on HuggingFace (`HuggingFaceModel` descriptor).

-Let's score the data by Sentiment (in-built model) and a Toxicity (external HuggingFace model).
+Let's evaluate the responses for Sentiment (in-built model, scores from - 1 to 1) and Toxicity (using external HuggingFace model).

 ```python
 text_evals_report = Report(metrics=[